 1University of South Alabama College of Medicine, Mobile, AL; 2University of South Alabama, Mobile, AL; 3University of South Alabama College of Medicine, Spanish Fort, AL

 Citation: Nicholas Ludvik, MD; Manoj Kumar, MD; Yazan Fahmawi, MD; Meir Mizrahi, MD.
-P1009 - FIRE IN THE HOLE!
-ROLE OF RADIOFREQUENCY ABLATION FOR BILIARY STENT OCCLUSION: PROLONGING THE STENT PATENCY.
-Program No. P1009.
+P1007 - MAKING IT WORK WITH THE TOOLS AT HAND: USE OF A BILIARY STENT TO REPAIR A PANCREATIC LEAK.
+Program No. P1007.
 ACG 2019 Annual Scientific Meeting Abstracts.
 San Antonio, Texas: American College of Gastroenterology.